We all know that even some prescription medications can become addictive. But sometimes, we have no choice but to take them.

 Is Adderall Addictive?

 Like most drugs, Adderall has the potential to become addictive if used improperly.
-Adderall, in particular, is addictive because it alters the chemistry of the brain.
-Over time the body gets used to the effects of the drug, and in order to function normally on a day-to-day basis, the body is dependent on receiving the drug.
+Adderall is addictive in particular because it alters the chemistry of the brain.
+Over time, the body gets used to the effects of the drug.
+Over a period of time, the body is dependent on the drug in to function normally on a day-to-day basis.

-Chemically dependency is the cause for addiction.
+Chemical dependency is the cause for addiction.
 Once the body is altered to the point that it needs the drug, it is difficult to go without it, leading to a person seeking the drug out to avoid negative side effects.
+If someone has a mental illness, they may also seek out the drug for self-medication purposes.

 Can Adderall Cause Withdrawal?

 Because the effects of withdrawal can be so severe, it is never a good idea to stop using and attempt to detox alone.
+Medical detox includes monitoring during the entire process and can usually ensure much greater outcomes regarding recovery from addiction.
 Complications from withdrawal can be quite serious and require medical supervision in order to detox safely.
+Even if they’re not harmful long-term, the experience of detoxing may test a person’s resolve to remain sober.
+The ideal treatment plan should involve withdrawal management as a key part of insuring comfort.

 How to Find Adderall Addiction Treatment in South Florida